 Published on 18 Apr 2022 11:45 am (UK Time)

 (note-fantasy scoring ranks are according to ESPN Fantasy metrics, with 1st being the BEST defense among 32 teams, and 32nd being WORST defense among 32 teams)

 We are coming off of a FANTASTIC Thanksgiving day slate of games, despite the fact that the BAL-PIT tilt has now been moved to Tuesday night.
 This will also affect next Thursday’s scheduled DAL-BAL game which has now been moved to the following Monday, for a MNF double header.
 Still keeping up?
-We can see after a relatively quiet early season in terms of Covid effects, the virus is once again rearing its ugly head and wreaking havoc on the NFL.
+We can see after a relatively quiet early season in terms of Covid effects that boosted the popularity of no download casinos, the virus is once again rearing its ugly head and wreaking havoc on the NFL.

 1. ARIZONA CARDINALS- (@ NE 13th Rush, 20th Rcv, 10th Pass)